leonardodls/product-introduction-financial-accounting/assets/public/Chapter_2_Recording_accounting_transactions/07_Additional_Common_Accounting_Transactions_Investments_by_Owners.md

-LO: Journalize additional transactions by applying the rules of debit and credit to additional business events

-  - Journalize an equity investment transaction.

 Now that the processes of journalizing, posting to the ledgers, and preparing a trial balance have been presented, additional transactions that are typical to many businesses will be illustrated and recorded in the journal.